Special Tests - Orthopedic Exam (A-Z)

 • Pain decreases significantly after holding patella laterally = patellofemoral medial tracking problems

-Ankle & Foot Special Tests:
+Ankle and Foot Special Tests:

 Anterior Drawer Test (Ankle)